-The Committee of Management have reviewed the system of internal financial control in existence in the Association for the year ended 31 March 2014 and until the below date.
-The system of internal financial control will ensure that there are no known material losses, contingencies or uncertainties which would require disclosure in the financial statements or in the Auditors' Report on the financial statements.
+The Committee of Management have reviewed the system of internal financial control in existence in the Association for the year ended 31 March 2015 and until the below date.
+No weaknesses were found in internal controls which resulted in material losses, contingencies or uncertainties which require disclosure in the financial statements or in the auditor's report on the financial statements.